Bantu Holomisa: Expulsion from the ANC

 Holomisa testified to the Truth and Reconciliation Commission that Stella Sigcau should be investigated for corruption.
 Holomisa stated that Sigcau was involved in accepting bribes from South African hotel and casino magnate Sol Kerzner when she was minister of public enterprises in the Transkei government of George Matanzima.
 Instead of investigating the accusations of corruption the ANC accused Holomisa of bringing the party into disrepute.
 Holomisa then also accused the ANC of also accepting funds and kickbacks from Kerzner.
 The ANC then expelled Holomisa on 30 September 1996.
 Deputy president Thabo Mbeki was instrumental in pushing for Holomisa's expulsion and recommended that there was no need to investigate Sigcau for corruption even though the circumstances of Sigcau accepting money from Kerzner were not in doubt.

 Founding of the UDM

 Holomisa co-founded the United Democratic Movement (UDM) in 1997 with former ANC executive member John Taylor and Roelf Meyer, and was elected to parliament in 1999.

 Holomisa and the UDM supported a motion of no confidence in President Jacob Zuma on several occasions, including on 8 August 2017.

 Personal life

 Holomisa supports South African football club Kaizer Chiefs, for whom he declared his love in an interview with Radio 702 in 2015.

-Controversies

-Moegoe says some politicians think that they are untouchable.